The trip of fools

 “Let me be as direct as I can with this recent attention for USW (United Sportsmen of Wisconsin)….Bring it!” he wrote.
 “In our business we wear these types of unfounded, misguided political hack jobs as a badge of courage.”

-They had pulled the prank of hiding the bogus grant award deep within the state budget, formulating the bill so that only the Sportsmen Group would qualify, while keeping it all quiet from the opposition even though they knew the grant award could potentially trigger the loss of 26 million dollars from the Department of Fish and Wildlife.
+They had lukehilgemanpulled the prank of hiding the bogus grant award deep within the state budget, formulating the bill so that only the Sportsmen Group would qualify, while keeping it all quiet from the opposition even though they knew the grant award could potentially trigger the loss of 26 million dollars from the Department of Fish and Wildlife.
 Now, that’s call for a celebration!

 An email exchange among Hilgeman and the anglers of felonious funds, reads like high schooler’s planning for homecoming bon fire and includes exchanges between: